Andy-set-studio/boilerform-website/_includes/content/get-involved.md

 Boilerform is a living, breathing project so will always welcome contribution and discussion.
-Please refer to the contributing guide and code of conduct before getting involved.
+All contributions are welcome, but please let's all be friendly and respectful to everyone involved 😘

 Let's make Boilerform great together!